langjam/jam0002/motif/README.md

 ### 29. <a name="instrprintchar">printchar</a> [ x ] -> [ ]
 Pattern: irregular checker -> irregular wave

-Print `x mod 256` an ASCII character to console.
+Print `x mod 256` as ASCII character to console.

 ### 30. <a name="instrprintsym">printsym</a> [ x ] -> [ ]
 Pattern: irregular wave -> irregular checker

-Print symbol mapped to color id `x` to console..
+Print symbol mapped to color id `x` to console.
 Character symbols are printed as string, while pixel color symbols are printed as hexadecimal string.
 If no symbols are mapped to value of `x`, it will throw a runtime error.

 For example, for `x = 3` and palette mapping `a=0, b=1, c=2, d=3`, `printsym` will print "d".